Compilations of resources are finally HERE, as promised!

 — Newly a brand representative for (1) FNX, (2) NKD, and (3) Boss Babes (see “Endorsements” page on main menu and/or Instagram feed below)

-— Two brand new books: Cerulean and The Book of Soft, Sweet Nothings
+— Two brand new books as of Spring 2020: Cerulean and The Book of Soft, Sweet Nothings

 — Armageddon just announced as a 2020 Eric Hoffer Book Award finalist!
 Also listed by The US Review of Books.